 However, the presence of collapsible skin-bags was not familiar, and knowledge of the shape and nature of space was not available to the translators.
 Only today can we grasp the relationship of a full skin-bag with the fullness of the Big Bang Universe.

 What do you think of the description of this equilibrium of inflated space compared to a skin-bag full of liquid?
 Would you consider this as some evidence regarding the Bible narrative?
 How much evidence constitutes the need for a serious REconsideration of the value of this sacred book we call the Bible?

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Big Bang Universe – Can its Accelerating Expansion Come to an End?
+Please use the Social Network links just below to share this information from The Explanation, The Big Bang Universe – Can its Accelerating Expansion Come to an End?